Introduction to Online Convex Optimization: Introduction

 \chapter{Introduction}

-This manuscript concerns the view of {\it optimization as a process}.
-In many practical applications the environment is so complex that it is infeasible to lay out a comprehensive theoretical model and use classical algorithmic theory and mathematical optimization.
-It is necessary as well as beneficial to take a robust approach, by applying an optimization method that learns as one goes along, learning from experience as more aspects of the problem are observed.
-This view of optimization as a process has become prominent in various fields and led to spectacular successes in modeling and systems that are now part of our daily lives.
+This book considers {\it optimization as a process}.
+In many practical applications, the environment is so complex that it is not feasible to lay out a comprehensive theoretical model and use classical algorithmic theory and mathematical optimization.
+It is necessary, as well as beneficial, to take a robust approach, by applying an optimization method that learns as more aspects of the problem are observed.
+This view of optimization as a process has become prominent in various fields, which has led to spectacular successes in modeling and systems that are now part of our daily lives.

-The growing literature of machine learning, statistics, decision science and mathematical optimization blur the classical distinctions between deterministic modeling, stochastic modeling and optimization methodology.
-We continue this trend in this book, studying a prominent optimization framework whose precise location in the mathematical sciences is unclear: the framework of {\it online convex optimization}, which was first defined in the machine learning literature (see bibliography at the end of this chapter).
+The growing body of literature of machine learning, statistics, decision science, and mathematical optimization blurs the classical distinctions between deterministic modeling, stochastic modeling, and optimization methodology.
+We continue this trend in this book, studying a prominent optimization framework whose precise location in the mathematical sciences is unclear: the framework of {\it online convex optimization} (OCO), which was first defined in the machine learning literature (see section \ref{sec:bib-of-sec-1}, later in this chapter).
 The metric of success is borrowed from game theory, and the framework is closely tied to statistical learning theory and convex optimization.

-We embrace these fruitful connections and, on purpose, do not try to fit any particular jargon.
-Rather, this book will start with actual problems that can be modeled and solved via online convex optimization.
-We will proceed to present rigorous definitions, background, and algorithms.
+We embrace these fruitful connections and, on purpose, do not try to use any particular jargon in the discussion.
+Rather, this book will start with actual problems that can be modeled and solved via OCO.
+We will proceed to present rigorous definitions, backgrounds, and algorithms.
 Throughout, we provide connections to the literature in other fields.
-It is our hope that you, the reader, will contribute to our understanding of these connections from your domain of expertise, and expand the growing literature on this fascinating subject.
+It is our hope that you, the reader, will contribute to our understanding of these connections from your domain of expertise, and expand the growing amount of literature on this fascinating subject.